-Millennials, born between 1980 and 1996, are actually a bit better than members of Generation X, born between 1965 and 1978, in their day-to-day money management, but they’ve typically not begun to prioritize saving money, according to Financial Finesse, a provider of financial education for employees, in its 2013 Generational Research study released in January.
+Millennials, born between 1980 and 1996, are actually a bit better than members of Generation X, born between 1965 and 1979, in their day-to-day money management, but they’ve typically not begun to prioritize how to save money, according to Financial Finesse, a provider of financial education for employees, in its 2013 Generational Research study.

 Generation X trails all other age groups in cash management, while baby boomers and seniors need to protect their wealth and shore up their emergency savings accounts.

-While some savings tips are ideal for specific age groups, everyone can benefit by following this advice from Ric Runestad, owner of Runestad Financial Services in Fort Wayne, Indiana.
+While some savings tips are ideal for specific age groups, everyone can benefit by following this advice from Ric Runestad, principal owner of Runestad Financial Services in Leo, Indiana.